Welcome to Bickerton Holy Trinity Church of England Primary School.

 Look out for posters about the second police drop-in service being held at our school in the near future.
 This is being run by our local police officers one lunch-time.

 We believe that regularly raising the issue of bullying is the best way to prevent it from happening and to ensure that it has no place in our school.
-In November, we will hold our annual 'Anti-Bullying Week'.
+In November, we held our annual 'Anti-Bullying Week'.
 Since September, in our assemblies, we have thought about keeping safe on-line, frinedships, what bullying is and what to do if anyone has a problem with relationships or if they are being bullied.
 Class 5 children have worked on the definition of bullying which is well understood throughout the school.
 They have also acted out scenarios in assembly which have helped the other children to understand what is and is not bullying, and what to do about it.